John Tavares Game Preview: Maple Leafs vs. Panthers

 Tavares Stats vs. the Panthers in 2022-23

-- The Panthers ranked 21st in goals against, conceding 272 total goals (3.3 per game) in NHL action.
+- The Panthers allowed 272 total goals (3.3 per game), ranking 21st in league play in goals against.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.